Download page View Overall Database and Server Performance.

-From the Databases card view, you can see:
+From the Databases card view, you can view:

-- The Time in Database graph that indicates the total time spent executing those queries during the selected time period.
+- The Time in Database graph that indicates the total time spent executing those calls during the selected time period.
 This metric is expressed in hours, minutes, and seconds.

 - CPU Usage metrics that when enabled shows the percentage of CPU capacity consumed by the database.

 - View the number of database nodes under the Nodes column.

 - Click View Options to turn the spark charts on and off.

 - Get to the databases you want to see quickly if you are monitoring many databases.

 - Click on any point in the spark charts to see a metric for that point in time.
 For example, clicking on a point in the calls Trend shows how many calls were monitored at that time.

 - Click on a column name to sort the list on that key.